Back pain: what to do? (In chronological order)

 The concept of "preferential steering" is taken from the famous Mckenzie method.

-Let's take a typical example: Marie has been suffering from back pain for several months.
+Let's take a typical example: Mary has been suffering from back pain for several months.
 On MRI, he was diagnosed with disc herniation L5-S1.
 The sitting position is poorly tolerated, and any movement of flexion (leaning forward) increases lower back pain and causes radiation in the leg.

 When assessed (by a Mckenzie therapist), it is observed that lumbar extension movements centralize symptoms.
 After several repetitions, the pain once in the calf resides only in the buttock.